chrisbenevich/skye-glitch-RAG-tutorial/Readme.md

 ```

 ### 2.2 Pull container into your $SCRATCH directory
-you only need to run this ONCE,
+You only need to run this ONCE,
-comment out these lines after the first run
+comment out these lines after the first run.

 ```bash
 current_dir=$(pwd)